 “Mind” means “understanding.”

-In other words, to truly experience God, we must surrender all.
-And the word “all” really does mean all.
+In other words, to truly experience God, we must lay down everything.
 Every thought and emotion, every dream and plan, every bit of human knowledge or understanding, our past, present and future – everything – just like the woman in Luke did.

 Why?
-I believe she was desperate.
+I believe she was simply worn out.
 The emptiness and sin were eating away at her soul.
 She was tired of being used, unloved and unwanted.
-She came ready to give up everything and in a desperation that is always winsome to Jesus.
+She came ready to give up everything and in a desperation that is always winsome to God.
 He met every need of her heart and changed the course of her life.

-Today, He is calling you to that same kind of abandonment.
-Are you ready to exchange your life for one that is far beyond your greatest hopes and dreams?
+Today, dear friend, He is calling you to that same kind of abandonment.
+Are you ready to exchange your life for a life far beyond your greatest hopes and dreams?
 Are you desperate for Him?
-The Father is patiently and tenderly calling you.
+The Father is patiently and tenderly calling you to His arms.
 Come and rest in Him.